Learning resources about First Nations, Inuit and Métis across Canada

 Treaties | Indigenous Peoples Atlas of Canada

-Jocelyn Joe-Strack, member of the Agunda/Wolf clan of the self-governing Champagne and Aishihik First Nations of southwest Yukon, shares the story of her father and his colleagues, who participated in the land claim negotiations across the Yukon.
+The story of Jocelyn Joe-Strack, member of the Agunda/Wolf clan of the self-governing Champagne and Aishihik First Nations of southwest Yukon, sharing how her father and his colleagues participated in the Yukon land claim negotiations.

-This resource explains why we acknowledge the land we live on and why it is important to do more to advance reconciliation.
+This resource explains the importance of acknowledging the land we live on to advance reconciliation.

-This guide from the Canadian Association of University Teachers is organized by province and offers examples of territorial acknowledgements developed by local campus-based Indigenous councils or advisory groups.
+This guide includes examples of territorial acknowledgements developed by local campus-based Indigenous councils or advisory groups.

 An app that maps Indigenous territories, treaties and languages.